meom-group/code-clinic/README.md

 # code-clinic
 Our internal review for the packages we develop

+## course of the session

+1. introduce the package
+2. split the group to get 4 subgroups
+3. each subgroup works on 1 of the 4 items of the checklist for about 10-15 minutes
+   1. chek the boxes associated with the checklist
+   2. comment on the associated issue on the package
+4. meet up with the full group to describe what is missing (and what was good)
+5. open issues on the package repository to propose easy and precise fixes for the missing items

 ## Checklist
 ### general structure (having a readme, a licence, contributing guide, etc)

 - [ ] Package has a README.md file in the root directory.
 - [ ] Package documentation is easy to find.